- Choosing your stain type

 - Water-based wood stains

 - 1. Staining oak wood

 - 3. Staining pine wood

 - 8. Staining ash and chestnut

-How to stain wood and wooden furniture like a pro
+- Ready to stain wood like a pro?

-Wood is a popular material due to its natural beauty, it delivers an innovative design, cost & resource efficient, however, sometimes its initial colour doesn’t always work with your other interior design touches.
-The trick around this is by learning how to stain wood which can alter the colour or grain visibility of bare or stripped wood.
+Wood is such a popular material due to its natural beauty, but sometimes its initial color doesn’t always work with your other interior design touches.
+The best way around this is by learning how to stain wood which can alter the color or grain visibility of bare or stripped wood.

 The great thing about wood is its natural variance, no two pieces are alike, even in the same species.
 This does, however, make it necessary to always run a quick test of any stain you are considering on an unnoticeable spot to ensure you are happy with how it reacts with the particular wood.